Diverse group of people sat looking at a laptop

 When you apply for a place on a Buckinghamshire New University PhD programme, include the completed Studentship application form with your proposal and admissions application form.

 It is advisable to discuss your proposal with a prospective supervisor at BNU before submitting your application.
-Details of areas of research undertaken at BNU and potential supervisors are given above.
+Details of areas of research undertaken at BNU are given above.